simplesoft-pt/AspNetCore.Middleware/README.md

 The middlewares were implemented having ASP.NET Core 2 in mind, so they support `.NETStandard 2.0` and up.

 ## Examples
+Simple code snippets showing how to use the middlewares.
+For a more detailed usage, just check the wiki.

 ### Metadata [[wiki]](https://github.com/simplesoft-pt/AspNetCore.Middleware/wiki/Metadata)
 ```csharp